MateuszLabun9/Ksiazki-Books/README.md

 # Ksiazki
- A project to sort books by labels
+ Project that sort books by labels and list them in proper theme collections.

 Input file is Text.txt